Boychoir (film): Release

 Boychoir premiered at the 2014 Toronto International Film Festival on September 5, 2014 before receiving a limited release in the United States on April 3, 2015.

 Hallmark Cards subsequently bought the distribution rights to air the film on its Hallmark Hall of Fame program.
 Boychoir was retitled Hear My Song and was planned to air on CBS on April 16, 2016.
 However, on April 13, 2016, the premiere was cancelled at the last minute.

 Reception

 Boychoir received mixed reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has a 45% rating based on 44 reviews for an average rating of 5.22/10.
+On review aggregator website Rotten Tomatoes, the film has a 46% rating based on 46 reviews.
 The consensus states: "Boychoir rests heavily –and not always comfortably –on the shoulders of Dustin Hoffman, whose typically excellent work isn't always quite enough to compensate for an overly predictable drama."
-On Metacritic, the film holds a 51 out of 100 rating based on 10 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a 51 out of 100 rating based on 10 critics, indicating "mixed or average" reviews.